-Place all the harness webbings and straps between the seat plate and back plate when you turn the harness into the rucksack.
+Place all the harness webbings and straps close to the back plate when you turn the harness into the rucksack.
 Ensure the lateral straps are folded inwards to maintain the shape and ergonomics of the rucksack.

 Place the packed wing into the rucksack and close the zipper and compress the bag as required with the compression straps.